GenericMappingTools/gmt/doc_modern/rst/source/makecpt.rst

 Description
 -----------

-**makecpt** is a utility that will help you make static color palette tables (CPTs).
+**makecpt** is a module that will help you make static color palette tables (CPTs).
 You define an equidistant set of contour intervals or pass your own z-table or list, and create a new CPT based on an existing master (dynamic) CPT.
 The resulting CPT can be reversed relative to the master